jeffdruid/cheap-flight/README.md

 - Explanation:
   - In this example, BeautifulSoup is used to parse the HTML content of a webpage.
-  - The scrape_webpage method takes a URL as input and attempts to fetch the webpage content using the requests library.
+  - The scrape_and_validate_links method takes a URL as input and attempts to fetch the webpage content using the requests library.
   - If the webpage is successfully fetched, BeautifulSoup is used to parse the HTML content (response.text) and create a parse tree (soup).
   - The find_all method is then used to find all `<a>` (anchor) tags with an href attribute, which represent links on the webpage.